 Deans of the College

-Associate Deans Ann Gaylin and Carol Cohen are the Deans for First-Year and Sophomore Studies.
-Deans Gaylin and Cohen have advising expertise in issues pertaining to the sophomore year and hold open office hours every week.
+Associate Dean for First-Year and Sophomore Studies Carol Cohen and Assistant Dean for Academic Support and Transfer Yolanda Rome are the two main deans who support first-years and sophomores.
+Deans Cohen and Rome have advising expertise in issues pertaining to the sophomore year and hold open office hours every week.
 You can arrange to see each of them by appointment as well, if their open hours are not at a convenient time for you.
 All academic deans are available to answer any questions you have about selecting and declaring a concentration.
 They each hold open hours every week and are also available by appointment.